 - data portability, in certain circumstances

-- opt out from our using it for direct marketing.
+- request us not to use it for direct marketing.

 HOW WE RESPOND TO YOUR RIGHTS

 You can exercise these rights at any time by contacting us using the contact details provided.